smithy-lang/smithy-rs/design/src/docs/anatomy.md

 let operation = GetPokemonSpecies::from_handler(handler).layer(RequestBodyLimitLayer::new(500));
 ```

-where [`RequestBodyLimitLayer`](https://docs.rs/tower-http/latest/tower_http/limit/struct.RequestBodyLimitLayer.html) limits the size of the HTTP request to the `GetPokemonSpecies` operation.
+where [`RequestBodyLimitLayer`](https://docs.rs/tower-http/latest/tower_http/limit/struct.RequestBodyLimitLayer.html) limits the size of the HTTP request body to the `GetPokemonSpecies` operation.

 As mentioned, `L` is applied _after_ the `Operation<S, L>` has been "upgraded" to a HTTP service.
 The procedure of upgrading a model service to a HTTP service is described in the [Upgrading a Model Service](#upgrading-a-model-service) section below.